marcinjahn/technology-notebook/src/docs/programming/unity/index.md

 ![](./assets/scriptable-object-in-editor.png)

+## Physics

+Physics in the game is caused by **RigidBody**.
+One of its properties is **Gravity**.
+In 2D top-down games, Gravity should be brought down to 0, otherwise the Rigidbody will cause the game object to fall down.

+For a Rigidbody, there's a *Body Type* selection:

+- *Kinematic* - for things that move but are not going to bounce of ofther objects
+- *Dynamic* - "full" physics, with bouncing
+- *Static* - object is not going ot move, we just need it to be collidable (Collider is still needed).

-## Collisions
+### Collisions

 If we want to collide with some object, both objects should have a **Collider**.
 Additionally, to make the objects move on collision, they need to have **Rigidbody**.
-Rigidbody is what adds physics to the objects.
-One of its properties is **Gravity**.
-In 2D top-down games, Gravity should be brought down to 0, otherwise the Rigidbody will cause the game object to fall down.

 ::: tip Physics Sprite
 Instead of creating a Sprite, attaching a Collider and Rigidbody, we can create